Planting Trees & Nepal Nurseries

 They’re more confident in the world outside their homes.
 And a fair wage means they have the opportunity to get out of debt and provide for their family.

 The trees they’re planting will help to establish a new green buffer zone in Nepal.
 This protects the endangered animal species in the area, reduces man-made carbon and reforests the planet.
-In fact, you can read all about the trees they’re planting in Nepal by reading our recent GrowShow.

 Not a bad day’s work, right?